howonlee/howonlee.github.io/_posts/2022-09-12-Translucent%20Fractal%20Tteok.md

 - 1 part water-based liquid.
   - You can use any mostly-water based liquid, flavorful or not.
-  - Ideally the PH is between 5-ish and 9-ish (aka, this will work less well with lemon juice)
+  - Ideally the pH is between 5-ish and 9-ish (aka, this will work less well with lemon juice)
   - Osmolarity matterns more than pH, try for low osmolarity (aka, this will work less well with culinary blood or demiglace than with light broth or water)
   - In either case, it'll still work, though, although possibly marginally
   - Example is with water